KoynovStas/CRC_t/README.md

 #### Features of the implementation:

  - The code has no dependencies, and imprisoned in the one file.
- - The code uses only the standard **C++03** -> This allows you to use the template in the oldest projects with older compilers.
  - The following implementations are supported:
     * **CRCImplBits** - loop for 8 bits in byte (no table)
     * **CRCImplTable4** - table for half byte (16 elements)
     * **CRCImplTable8** - std table for byte (256 elements)
  - All the parameters of CRC passed as template parameters.
 This allows the compiler to make a very strong optimization.
  Example ModBus-CRC for architecture ARMv7 (GCC 4.9.2) calculate CRC for a buffer(array) will loop from 9 commands in assembler.

 #### Limitations of the implementation: